Stanleeeeey/aftermath-summer-of-making/readme.md

-# Here will be dragons!
+# Aftermath
 or something, don't know yet

 ## What is it?

-This is an old-school text based rpg running inside terminal.
-It takes story from `data/story.json` so feel free to create your own story!
+Aftermath is an old school rpg, inspired by classics such as Zork, yet having its own more modern, unique twist.

-## How to do that?
+## How to play

+simply run `main.py`

+## How does the story work

 `story.json` consists of series of dialogues interlinked with each other.